As founders know well, the venture funding landscape is vast and varied.

 While many startups use this lean growth approach, it places the financial risk solely on its founders.
 In addition to using their personal savings, founders at times use credit cards, tap their retirement funds, and/or maintain a full-time job to bankroll their startup.

-Venture Financing Alternatives: Family and Friends
+Venture Funding Alternatives: Family and Friends

-Friends and family are a common source of funding for entrepreneurs looking to grow their business via alternative financing options.
+Friends and family are a common source of venture funding for entrepreneurs looking to grow their business via alternative financing options.

 In this less formal method of fundraising, entrepreneurs will pitch their family and friends on their venture and their vision for it.
 Family and friends’ funding could come in the form of a loan, equity, or a gift.